Learning rate adaptive stochastic gradient descent optimization methods: numerical simulations for deep learning methods for partial differential equations and convergence analyses: Analysis of the test loss for SGD with constant learning rate

 \subsection{Properties of certain stationary stochastic processes}

-In this subsection we establish two elementary results on stationary SGD processes for the considred class of quadratic optimization problems.
-More specifically, we show in \cref{lem:invariant_2} below that suitable \SGD\ sequences are stationary stochastic processes provided that the initial distribution is chosen accordingly.
-Thereafter, we establish in \cref{lem:invariant} a version of \cref{lem:a_priori} which holds in the case of this initial distribution.
+In this subsection we establish two elementary results on stationary SGD processes for the considered class of quadratic optimization problems.
+More specifically, we show in \cref{lem:invariant_2} below that suitable \SGD\ sequences obtained from a linear recursion are stationary stochastic processes provided that the initial distribution is chosen accordingly.
+Thereafter, we establish in \cref{lem:invariant} a version of the boundedness result in \cref{lem:a_priori} which holds in the case of this initial distribution.

 \begin{lemma}[Stationary processes] Let $ \fd \in \N $, let $ ( \Omega, \mathcal{F}, \P ) $ be a probability space, let $ \cX_n \colon \Omega \to \R^{ \fd } $, $ n \in \Z $, be i.i.d.\ random variables, assume $ \{ \sup_{ n \in \N } \| \cX_{ - n } \| < \infty \} = \Omega $, let $ \Gamma \in (0,1) $, let $ \Theta \colon \N_0 \times \Omega \to \R^{ \fd } $ satisfy for all $ n \in \N $ that $ \Theta_0 = \sum_{ n = 0 }^{ \infty } \Gamma^n \cX_{ - n } $ and